claresudbery/clare-wiki-ably/pages/think/events/workshops/remote-inception.md

 - Download the app.
 - You can have several "spaces" (aka boards), and you can navigate these either by scrolling around in the main window or by clicking the space icon bottom left (use the arrows to expand the menu first).
 - You can easily draw lines between objects.
 Select an object and use the blue dots that appear in the middle of each side.
 See above for a zoomed-out view of the kind of diagrams we have created.
-- You can draw diagrams together, by adding objects other than postits and drawing connecting lines between them.
+- You can draw diagrams together, by adding objects other than postits and drawing connecting lines between them (see the image above to see a zoomed-out view of what we have created).
 - You can zoom out (using the scroll wheel or +/- buttons bottom right), so that you can see all boards at once.
 - You can watch where all your participants are and help them to find the right board, by zooming out and watching them.
 - You don't *have* to watch what everyone else is doing.
 If you're finding it distracting, use the arrow with two horizontal lines, top right, to toggle that functionality on and off.